Gmail SMTP Settings: A Step-by-Step Guide to Configuring Your Gmail SMTP

 • Cons: May prevent some older devices and applications from accessing your Gmail account unless they are updated or replaced.

-Troubleshooting Gmail SMTP Server Configuration
+Troubleshooting Gmail SMTP server configuration

 Setting up Gmail’s SMTP server in third-party email clients can produce a few standard issues from time to time.
 The following list of frequent issues encountered by users: